LaunchCodeEducation/skills-back-end-java/materials/assignments/blogz/README.md

 ## Turning It In

-Commit and push your code to your fork.
-Then submit your code via Vocareum and demo it for your Tf.
+Commit and push your code to your fork (as always).
+Then demo it for your TF.

 [cheat-sheet]: https://github.com/LaunchCodeEducation/thymeleaf-cheat-sheet
 [studios]: ../../studios